mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Special Traits

-_**Iron Grip.**_ When you successfully hit a creature with your claw attack, the target is grappled (escape DC 11).
-You can grapple up to two creatures at a time, one with each claw.
-Until each grapple ends, you cannot use that claw for a claw attack on another target.
+_**Iron Grip.**_ When you successfully hit a creature with your claw attack, the target is Grappled (escape DC 11).
+You can Grapple up to two creatures at a time, one with each claw.
+Until each Grapple ends, you cannot use that claw for a claw attack on another target.

 ### Level 3